Grelot/smk_stacks_workflow/README.md

 ## Data files

-Illumina paired-end fastq files must be into a folder:
+Illumina paired-end fastq files must be stored into a folder:

 ```
 .